North America Softlines Testing Laboratory

-Intertek supports U.S. and Canada textiles and apparel manufacturers in assuring product quality, performance and safety through precise testing and analysis of their clothing, footwear, activewear, home textiles and outdoor fabrics.
+Intertek supports U.S. and Canada textiles and apparel manufacturers in assuring product quality, performance and safety through precise testing, analysis and inspection of their clothing, footwear, activewear, home textiles and outdoor fabrics.

 We work with domestic textile and apparel manufacturers and suppliers to meet retailer testing program requirements and to provide third-party verification of compliance with U.S. and global chemical and physical safety regulations (including ASTM, AATCC, CPSIA, CFR, ISO and GB).
-Intertek’s North America team can also validate fabric performance and functional claims, perform benchmarking studies and failure analysis, assist with product research and development and support government contract apparel manufacturing programs.
+Intertek’s North America team can also validate fabric performance and functional claims, perform benchmarking studies and failure analysis, assist with product research and development, support government contract apparel manufacturing programs and provide post-manufacture inspections to help identify shipments that do not meet quality requirements.
 Our North America lab supports your testing needs for the following Softlines products.

 Textiles & Apparel: